Calliandra californica Benth.

 Bloom Time: Summer

-Calliandra californica is a slow-growing, evergreen, woody shrub up to 6 feet (1.8 m) in height.
-Its dark green leaves are like tight miniature ferns, overshadowed by red flowers that are reminiscent of a feather duster (hence the name, Fairy Duster).
-They appear in early summer.
+Calliandra californica is a slow-growing evergreen woody shrub that grows up to 6 feet (1.8 m) tall.
+Its dark green leaves are like tight miniature ferns overshadowed by red flowers reminiscent of a feather duster, hence the common name Fairy Duster.
+The flowers appear in early summer.